-On successful completion of this course you can progress to further study which may include NC Social Sciences (SCQF Level 6).
+On completion of this course, you may progress to further study including out NC Social Sciences (SCQF Level 6).

-Alternatively, you can enter employment into a range of sectors where it is essential for you to understand people and society, this may include journalism, retail, museum services, human resources or police related jobs.
+Alternatively, you can enter employment into a range of sectors where it is essential for you to understand people and society, including:

 Is there more information available online?